joyolkreg/fastapi-react/README.md

 pip3 install cookiecutter
 ```

-Second, install docker-compose if you don't already have it:
+Second, install docker compose if you don't already have it:

-[docker-compose installation official
+[docker compose installation official
 docs](https://docs.docker.com/compose/install/).

 Then, in the directory you want your project to live: